-A focus on growth within our franchise regions continues.
-On April 1, 2016, Fortis completed the acquisition of the Aitken Creek gas storage facility in British Columbia for approximately US\$266 million.
+On April 1, 2016, Fortis completed the acquisition of the Aitken Creek gas storage facility in British Columbia ("Aitken Creek") for approximately US\$266 million.
 Aitken Creek is the only underground gas storage facility in British Columbia and has a total working gas capacity of 77 billion cubic feet.
 The facility is an integral part of Western Canada's natural gas transmission network.

-Construction continues on Tilbury 1A in British Columbia, our largest ongoing capital project, at an estimated cost of \$440 million.
+Construction continues on Tilbury 1A in British Columbia, the Corporation's largest ongoing capital project, at an estimated cost of \$440 million.
 Approximately \$352 million has been invested in Tilbury 1A to the end of the first quarter of 2016 and the facility is expected to be in service around the end of 2016.

-We continue to pursue additional LNG infrastructure investment opportunities in British Columbia.
+The Corporation continues to pursue additional LNG infrastructure investment opportunities in British Columbia.
 Woodfibre LNG has received an export license from the National Energy Board and received various environmental assessment approvals, which are significant milestones.
 FortisBC Energy's potential pipeline expansion, which is subject to various environmental approvals, is conditional on Woodfibre LNG proceeding with its LNG export facility.
 A final investment decision by Woodfibre LNG is targeted for late 2016.

-Regulatory matters
+Regulatory proceedings